DiamondLightSource/graph-federation/README.md

 - `supergraph-schema.yaml` & `schema/`: A description of how subgraph schemas and how they are composed to produce the supergraph schema.
 - `apps.yaml` & `charts/apps/`: An [ArgoCD](https://argoproj.github.io/cd/) [App-of-Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) used to deploy the other charts in various configurations
-- `charts/graph`: A Helm chart used to deploy the [Apollo Router](https://www.apollographql.com/docs/router/)
+- `charts/graph`: A Helm chart used to deploy the [Cosmo Router](https://wundergraph.com/router-gateway/)
 - `charts/monitoring`: A Helm chart used to deploy [Prometheus](https://prometheus.io/) and [Jaeger](https://www.jaegertracing.io/) for observability
 - `charts/supergraph`: A Helm chart used to deploy the supergraph schema
 - `action.yaml`: A [GitHub action](https://github.com/features/actions) used to create subgraph schema update pull requests